Iowa Girl Sees Home Town Terrorized by Youth Group

 The couple owned a health food store in Kalona.
 In the 50s “health food” and “organic” were not popular at all.
 We would go to Kalona to get our whole wheat bread and other dried food.
-Every other kid in my lunchroom ate Wonder bread.
-My new secret now was hiding my ugly brown bread form my classmates
+Every other kid in my lunchroom ate Wonderbread.
+My new secret now was hiding my ugly brown bread from my classmates

-My parents and the Amish family loved to Yakety-yak.
-We children were to “be seen and not heard”.
+My parents and the Amish family loved Yakety-yak.
+We, children, were to “be seen and not heard”.

 I was about 15 when our Christian Tabernacle youth group got an invitation to go to church camp in California.
 That was the motherload of all invitations to go to where “God was Moving in California”.

 So we loaded up the truck and went to “Beverly Hills.”
 Not really- we went to South Gate in a car driven by one of the guys.
 South Gate is located by Watts, California.